-- (i). the conservation of the heritage item or Aboriginal place of heritage significance is facilitated by the granting of consent, and - (ii). the proposed development is in accordance with a heritage management document that has been approved by the consent authority, and - (iii). the consent to the proposed development would require that all necessary conservation work identified in the heritage management document is carried out, and - (iv). the proposed development would not adversely affect the heritage significance of the heritage item, including its setting, or the heritage significance of the Aboriginal place of heritage significance, and - (v).
+- (i). the conservation of the heritage item or Aboriginal place of heritage significance is facilitated by the granting of consent, and - (ii). the proposed development is in accordance with a heritage management document that has been approved by the consent authority, and - (iii). the consent to the proposed development would require that all necessary conservation work identified in the heritage management document is carried out, and - (iv). the proposed development would not adversely affect the heritage significance of the heritage item, including its setting, or the heritage significance of the Aboriginal place of heritage significance, and

+(v).
 The proposed development would not have any significant adverse effect on the amenity of the surrounding area.

-10.4.6 The Burra Charter
+6.1.16 The Burra Charter

 In general terms, the methodology that should be applied to the management of heritage places is described in the 'Burra Charter'.
-The 'Burra Charter' is a document which was developed in 1999 by the Australian Chapter of the International Council on Monuments and Sites (ICOMOS) sets out the following four ways to conserve places of cultural significance.
-Following review of this ICOMOS adopted the Burra Charter (Oct 2013)
+The 'Burra Charter' is a document which was developed in 1999 by the Australian Chapter of the International Council on Monuments and Sites (ICOMOS) provides provisions for the conservation of places of cultural significance.
+It provides sound guidance on heritage assessment and heritage management practices.